mailvelope/mailvelope/Readme.md

 ## Build instructions

-If you don’t have grunt and bower installed, yet:
+If you don’t have grunt installed, yet:

-    npm install -g grunt-cli bower
+    npm install -g grunt-cli

 and then get and build the sources: